 Planned Gifts and Memorials

-- The Chair, board members and/or staff members may encourage assets transferred through bequests that have immediate value to IAHPC, or that can be liquidated.
+- The staff and volunteers shall encourage assets transferred through bequests that have immediate value to IAHPC, or that can be liquidated.

 - IAHPC may accept and administer bequests and memorials designated for specific purposes.